threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/grid3_get_started/grid3_planetary_network.md

-# YGGDRASIL
+# Planetary Network

-[Yggdrasil](https://yggdrasil-network.github.io) is an early-stage implementation of a fully end-to-end encrypted IPv6 network.
+The planetary network is based on [Yggdrasil](https://yggdrasil-network.github.io), which is an early-stage implementation of a fully end-to-end encrypted IPv6 network.
 It is lightweight, self-arranging, supported on multiple platforms, and allows pretty much any IPv6-capable application to communicate securely with other Yggdrasil nodes.
 Yggdrasil does not require you to have IPv6 Internet connectivity - it also works over IPv4.
-For more information

 ### Install